Judith Owen: Life and career

 In 2015 she was invited to support Bryan Ferry on his UK tour.
 The London Royal Albert Hall Show on 1 June was cancelled at the last minute due to Ferry having a throat infection.
 Several journalists were attending to review her and an impromptu decision was made to invite them all to her London home, where she performed the planned set acoustically.
 The Independent ran an article the following day and highlighted it on a feature of living-room shows.
 She performed at the Cropredy Festival in Oxfordshire and the MadGarden Festival in Madrid.

 In 2016 Owen released the album Somebody's Child in the UK, Europe, Australia and Japan.
 In June 2016, she showcased the album in Melbourne and Sydney to rave reviews including Noise11.com.
 The same year, Owen and Harry Shearer performed together in Brisbane and at the Adelaide Cabaret Festival with a new show called This Infernal Racket, which created massive media coverage of this as well as her album.

 The 2016 annual charity show Christmas Without Tears returned to London along with New York, Chicago, Los Angeles and New Orleans.

 Touring in UK, Sweden, Norway, Germany, Austria, France, Italy, Netherlands, Ireland is planned.

 In 2017, Somebody's Child was released in the US and Canada, while touring throughout the year.

-In May 2018 redisCOVERed her first all-covers album was released, featuring covers of songs by Deep Purple (Smoke On The Water), Soundgarden (Black Hole Sun), Donna Summer (Hot Stuff), Wild Cherry (Play That Funky Music), Drake (Hotline Bling), Ed Sheeran (Shape Of You) and Joni Mitchell (Cherokee Louise and Ladies' Man).
+In May 2018 redisCOVERed her first all-covers album was released, featuring covers of songs by Deep Purple ("Smoke on the Water"), Soundgarden ("Black Hole Sun"), Donna Summer ("Hot Stuff"), Wild Cherry ("Play That Funky Music"), Drake ("Hotline Bling"), Ed Sheeran ("Shape of You") and Joni Mitchell ("Cherokee Louise" and "Ladies' Man").

 Personal life

 Owen was born in London, but her mother was from Kidwelly and her father, a singer with the chorus of Covent Garden for 35 years, was from Llanelli.
+When she was 15 years old, her mother died by suicide after suffering from mental illness.

 Owen has been married to actor Harry Shearer since 1993.
-They launched their own record label called Courgette Records, in 2005.
+They launched their own record label, Courgette Records, in 2005.